-This year in particular, the Veolia Foundation wishes to continue to promote projects of general interest through the Student Solidarity Prize and its 2020 edition.
+Despite the health context, the Veolia Foundation wishes to continue to promote public interest projects through the Student Solidarity Prize and its 2021 edition.

 The Student Solidarity Award are aimed exclusively at associations (legal entities) formed by students currently pursuing their studies in schools and universities (Master’s level) in France and internationally.Eligible associations may have several years of existence, or may be recently created, or even be applying for their first grant in the context of the Student Solidarity Award.Two or more associations can join together to submit an application for a joint project in connection with the Student Solidarity Award.
 In this case, a single association of the group will be designated to be the project leader and will be the sole interlocutor.

 Financial support in the form of a grant: depending on the requirements and specific features of each project, the jury shares a total grant of 10,000 euros between the three winners.
 The grant to the first prize winner may be smaller than the one to the second and/or the third.

 Technical support in the form of expertise, through the employee sponsorship program involving the employees of the Veolia group in France and internationally.

 - Temporary projects (exhibitions, demonstrations, symposia, events), even if they are oriented towards solidarity or the environment.